 - Shown Their Work: The Spark Dolls are referred to as OOPArts (short for Out of Place Artifacts).
 This is actually a real term and fits the Spark Dolls (which are ancient in this universe) rather well.

-- Soccer Episode: Or rather, rugby in episode 9's We Are Nebula!.
+- Baseball Episode: Or rather, rugby in episode 9's We Are Nebula!.

 - Space "X": Apparently there's a Space Rugby League.
 The Babalou whos part of the Dark Star Cluster is a multitime champion.